alosdiallo/DNA_Rchitect/README.md

 ## Welcome to the github repository for DNA Rchitect, a Shiny App for visualizing genomic data.
 Start using the [web version](http://shiny.immgen.org/DNARchitect/) of this application, or download the [source code](https://github.com/alosdiallo/DNA_Rchitect/tree/master/Appp) and run locally.
+Please cite if used for publication: DNA Rchitect: an R based visualizer for network analysis of chromatin interaction data RN Ramirez, K Bedirian, SM Gray, A Diallo - Bioinformatics, 2019.
+PMID: 31373608 DOI: 10.1093/bioinformatics/btz608.

 ## Table of Contents
 [Introduction](#introduction)<br>